ltrgoddard/thesis/temp.markdown

 the localities of our experience’.
 Prynne goes on to declare that ‘this is surely an ethic which we can now simply presume’:

-> That subject-object dialectic is just part of our remorse at
+> \singlespacing That subject-object dialectic is just part of our
-> consorting so intimately with language quite as much as with the
+> remorse at consorting so intimately with language quite as much as
-> natural aspect. & it’s part of our history too, & I would hold myself
+> with the natural aspect. & it’s part of our history too, & I would
-> that we can best regard the problem in that form as *superseded*,
+> hold myself that we can best regard the problem in that form as
-> i.e. we have moved on from that apparent impasse, the syntax &
+> *superseded*, i.e. we have moved on from that apparent impasse, the
-> phenomenology of *regard* (in both senses, including regard *for*) is
+> syntax & phenomenology of *regard* (in both senses, including regard
-> a French and American pre-occupation which charmingly attests their
+> *for*) is a French and American pre-occupation which charmingly
-> respective old-fashionedness.
+> attests their respective old-fashionedness.

 \noindent The absence of Riley’s side of the correspondence clouds our understanding of Prynne’s argument here.
 Nevertheless, what he seems to